 This year's review also includes an update to the multi-family bulky item collection program.
 Last year, the City approved a multi-family (MF) bulky item collection program that provided 52 hours per week of MF bulky item collections based on a MF bulky item collection route, Burrtec driver observations and customer call-ins.
 Staff anticipated that this program would greatly reduce illegal dumping that is prevalent near multi-family locations requiring City forces to arrange pick up on a regular basis.
-Based on the 6-month period of July through December 2018, Burrtec collected 372.37 tons.
+Based on the 6 month period of July through December 2018, 372.37 tons were collected.
 December program results were 82.29 tons.

 Prior to this program, multi-family establishments were to call Burrtec to schedule and pay for bulky item collections.
 Burrtec records showed that a small percentage of multi-family locations actually requested these services.
-This data suggests that the majority of the illegal dumping in the surrounding alleys picked up by City Staff derives from the failure of Multi-Family complexes to request the Bulky Item Pick-Up from Burrtec.
+This data leads us to believe that the majority of the illegal dumping in the surrounding allies, being picked up by City Staff, could be attributed to the Multi-Family complexes not requesting the Bulky Item Pick-Ups from Burrtec.